 Emma Green: (Laughs.)
-I guess I can pull it up to see what year it's from.
-[Typing on a keyboard.]
+I guess I can pull it up to see what year it’s from.
+[Typing.]
 “Ghost smoke machine …”

-(A faint guitar solo plays, then ends, then crashes and takes the whole concert with it.
+(A faint guitar solo plays, then ends and takes the whole concert with it.
 After a moment, a funky lopsided beat begins to play under a synthesized melody.)

 Longoria: Emma, of course, covers religion for The Atlantic, and she first came across The Babylon Bee as the sort of evangelical answer to The Onion.

 Green: I remember thinking, Oh, this is something different.
 This is, like, insiders, who totally get what evangelicalism is and love it and consider themselves part of it—and also just told a really hilarious joke about smoke machines at a megachurch.

 Longoria: But, if you’ve followed The Babylon Bee over the last few years, you know it doesn’t just poke fun at megachurches.

 Green: The Babylon Bee has always had a political streak to it—and you could say a political mean streak.
 Like the headline “Trump Announces Illegal Immigrant Gladiator Games,” or another one, “Hillary Turns to Husband for Advice on Attracting Young, Impressionable, Female Voters.”

 So, as these political posts have started to go viral, they have gotten a lot of criticism for pushing satire past the line of making jokes and into misinformation.

 Lisa “Kennedy” Montgomery: Liberal media wouldn’t know a joke if it punched them in the Tic Tac sack, especially jokes from a popular satire website, The Babylon Bee.